-How the Board compliments engagement efforts

-Shareholders The Board recognises the importance of engaging with all shareholders and prioritises effective dialogue to ensure that we capture and embrace feedback relating to areas of interest and areas of concern and to ensure that our obligations are met.
+Why they matter How we engage How the Board compliments engagement efforts Shareholders The Board recognises the importance of engaging with all shareholders and prioritises effective dialogue to ensure that we capture and embrace feedback relating to areas of interest and areas of concern, and to ensure that our obligations are met.
 We understand that we have a responsibility to ensure our shareholders interests are promoted and we remain committed to delivering value for them.

-The Group welcomes gueries via telephone, post or email and up to date contact details are available on the Group's website, www.greencore.com.
+The Group welcomes queries via telephone, post or email and up to date contact details are available on the Group's website, www.greencore.com .
 The Investor Relations section of the website also provides a library of all relevant shareholder communications, financial results and updates, a regularly updated analysis of analyst consensus estimates, and a history of the Company's share price.

-Attendance of, and guestions from, shareholders at the Company's general meetings are welcomed by the Board.
+Attendance of, and questions from, shareholders at the Company's general meetings are welcomed by the Board.
 This year, while our shareholders were encouraged not to physically attend the Company's Annual General Meeting ('AGM') on 26 January 2021 due to restrictions on gatherings and travel, imposed by the Irish Government, that were in place at the time, shareholders were instead invited to appoint a proxy to ensure they could exercise their right to vote and be represented at the AGM.
-Telephone and audio webcast facilities were also made available for shareholders who wished to listen live to the AGM.
+Telephone and During FY21, the Board and the Head of Investor Relations maintained ongoing engagement with existing and potential investors as we continued to navigate the challenges associated with the COVID-19 pandemic and Brexit.
+In FY21 Q1, the Chair of the Remuneration Committee engaged with shareholders in relation to our proposed changes to FY21 remuneration incentives.
+In FY21 Q4, the Senior Independent Director also engaged in a detailed audio webcast facilities were also made available for shareholders who wished to listen live to the AGM.
 Shareholders were invited to submit questions by post or email in advance of the AGM and were given the opportunity to submit questions during the meeting through an audio webcast facility.
-The full Board joined the AGM through the electronic facilities.

-Shareholder presentations are made at the time of issue of the Group's half year and full year results.
-Q1 and Q3 trading updates are also released in January and July respectively.
+The full Board joined the AGM consultation process with shareholders in respect of the tenure of our Board Chair.
+The Board receives regular through the electronic facilities. updates on shareholder, analyst and share price developments Shareholder presentations are made at the time of issue of the Group's half year and full year results.
+Q1 and Q3 trading updates from the Head of Investor Relations.
+The Group runs are also released in January and July respectively.

 In February 2021, the Group hosted a sustainability seminar with shareholders and analysts to discuss some of the key projects in progress across the business as part of our work to bring our Sustainability Report 2020 and strategy to life.
 The event was hosted by the Chief Executive Officer and included presentations by members of the executive and senior leadership teams.
+The Board receives regular updates on shareholder, analyst and share price developments from the Head of Investor Relations.
+The Group runs an active and comprehensive investor relations programme that includes all financial announcements, presentations and regular ongoing dialogue with the investment community, apart from when the Group is in a close period.